 - not exposing protocols such as SMB to untrusted networks including the Internet

-- implementing application whitelisting to prevent execution of untrusted code.
+- implementing application control to prevent execution of untrusted code.

 In particular, this ransomware campaign leverages publicly-known vulnerabilities in Microsoft Windows, addressed in March by Microsoft in Microsoft Security Bulletin MS17-010.